Affordable housing

 In this video, we explain the Affordability Promise and how it benefits you.
 You can also find more information on the website inberlinwohnen.de .

-The housing benefit reform, which came into effect on January 1, 2023, expanded the circle of those eligible.
-However, many households are unaware of their housing benefit entitlement and thus miss out on financial support.
-Your housing benefit entitlement depends on the size of your household, your applicable rent, and your total income.
-If you do not receive social benefits that take housing costs into account, you may be entitled to housing benefit if you are overburdened with housing costs.
-Check your eligibility with the housing benefit calculator and, if necessary, apply for housing benefit to reduce your housing costs.
+The housing benefit reform that came into effect on January 1, 2023, expanded the circle of eligible recipients.
+However, many households are unaware of their eligibility for housing benefit and thus miss out on financial support.
+Your eligibility depends on the size of your household, your eligible rent, and your total income.
+If you do not receive social benefits that cover housing costs, you may be entitled to housing benefit if your housing costs are too high.
+Check your eligibility with the housing benefit calculator and, if necessary, submit an application to reduce your housing costs.

 Housing benefit calculator: